anschelburk/math_homework/README.md

 If at any point you would like to enable debug mode, simply toggle that value to `True`.

 **Congratulations!
-Now that you've configured the environment variables, the last two steps are quick and easy.**
+Now that you've configured the environment variables, you're nearly done.
+The last two steps are quick and easy.**

 #### 5. Migrate database models to your PostgreSQL database.